-The ability to quickly transfer armored vehicles over long distances has always been of great interest to the top military leadership of all states without exception.
-In the 1930-ies, at the time of the formation of airborne troops with high mobility, increasing their combat capability and giving them additional fire support during offensive amphibious operations was a very important and paramount task.
-Various devices for the transportation of tanks and armored vehicles through the air with the help of long-range bomber aircraft were designed, machines capable of overcoming water obstacles were created, attempts were made to “lift up to the wing” and make the tank fly.
-However, one of the most amazing projects of that time was the design of the flying tank of engineer Mikhail Smalko, which he developed in 1937.
+The ability to quickly transport armored vehicles over long distances has always been of great interest to the top military leadership of all states without exception.
+In the 1930s, at the time of the formation of airborne troops with high mobility, increasing their combat effectiveness and giving them additional fire support during offensive landing operations was a very important and paramount task.
+Designed various devices for transportation tanks and armored vehicles by air using long-range bomber aviation, machines were created that could overcome water barriers, attempts were made to "raise to the wing", to make the tank fly.
+However, one of the most amazing projects of that time was the project of the flying tank engineer Mikhail Smalko, which was developed by him in 1937.

 Taking as a basis for their future machine, mastered by the domestic industry, put into service and mass-produced light tank BT-7, M. Smalko, while a NIERO engineer, in 1937, on his own initiative, began to create a flying tank MAC-1 ( Small Aviation Smalko), or its other name LT-1 (Flying Tank).
 A little later, drawings were made, as well as a wooden layout of a flying machine.
 The car had a classic layout for a tank for accommodating power and combat compartments and, as conceived by the designer, in addition to being able to move both on a wheeled and on a track, it had to be equipped with wings, which would allow it to fly.
 In flight position, the wings were extended from niches specially provided for in the tank hull by the force of the engine of the vehicle transmitted to a special mechanism.
 The angle of the extended two-stage wing was 90 °, the wingspan of 16,5 meters with a total bearing area of more than 30 square meters.